MARA NAPA FOUNDATION

 Opportunity Brings Success

 In the Maasai culture, women do most of the work.
 To honor and empower them, we have built a special gathering place - the first of its kind in the Mara - where women of the community can gather, sheltered from the harsh sun.
-Here they enjoy companionship, reading in the library, sharing ideas, attending lectures, educating their children, and learning new things on the computers.
+Here they enjoy companionship, sharing ideas, attending lectures, and learning new skills.
 Entrepreneurship, design, and product development are cultivated, and self-reliance grows.
-There is also an all-women run water business, that provides purified water to the local community and nearby camps.
-Here, women feel valued and empowered.
+We provide basic lessons in small business administration, health education, environmental safety, spa and medicinal products development.
+Here, women feel valued and empowered to lift themselves out of poverty.

 Wildlife and Habitat Protection

 Reverence for wildlife is developed through education and positive encounters.
 By learning how similar animal families are to their own, children begin to care about their fellow inhabitants.
 We bring films and lectures to local schools and take the children to Maasai Mara National Reserve for their first safari.
 Human/ wildlife conflict is an ongoing challenge in the Mara.
-But it can be mitigated through education, land leases (that ensure wildlife have enough free range), drone surveillance to provide radio contact with the locals to warn of wildlife encroachments, or to turn wildlife away from human interactions.
+But it can be mitigated through education, land leases (that ensure wildlife have enough free range), drone surveillance to provide radio contact with the locals to warn of wildlife encroachments, or to turn wildlife away from human interactions, and providing alternatives to cattle grazing in the conservancies.
 These are just some of the conservation efforts of MNF.

 Interactive Museum...Coming Soon!